-On March 1, 2022, U.S. Citizenship and Immigration Services ("USCIS") will start accepting registrations of H-1B petitions subject to fiscal year (FY) 2023 cap.
-Beneficiaries of selected and approved H-1B cap-subject petitions will be eligible to start working in the United States on October 1, 2022.
+In early March of 2023, U.S. Citizenship and Immigration Services (USCIS) will start accepting registrations of H-1B petitions subject to fiscal year (FY) 2024 cap.
+Beneficiaries of selected and approved H-1B cap-subject petitions will be eligible to start working in the United States on October 1, 2023.

-Competition for H-1B numbers during the FY2023 season is expected to be high, due to significant worker shortages in many industries across the United States.
-Accordingly, there is no room for error, and employers who start planning for the FY 2023 H-1B season in advance will be better positioned to ensure the smooth and timely preparation and filing of their H-1B registrations and petitions.
+Last year, USCIS received 486,927 registrations for the FY2023 quota, an increase of approximately 57% over the prior year.
+We expect the competition for FY2024 H-1B numbers to remain high, due to continued worker shortages in many industries across the United States.
+Accordingly, there is no room for error, and employers who start planning for the FY 2024 H-1B season in advance will be better positioned to ensure the smooth and timely preparation and filing of their H-1B registrations and petitions.